This article is part of The Ascender, the Highrise platform for articles and resources.

 What Is a Salary Negotiation Email?

 A salary negotiation email is a written communication to a prospective or current employer to discuss a salary offer or improve the compensation package.
-This email usually comprises an overview of the employee's credentials and rationale for the negotiation.
+This email usually comprises an overview of salary expectations, employee's credentials, and rationale for negotiating salary.

 <div id="two">

-How Do You Write a Salary Negotiation Email?
+How Do You Write a Salary Negotiations Email?
+(Six steps to follow)

 Use the following seven-step process and salary negotiation email templates to write a salary negotiation email:

-2. Start with a Greeting and Thank You.
+2. Start with a Greeting and Thank you(where appropriate)

-Greeting: The email should begin with a professional greeting, such as "Dear Mr./Mrs./Ms. Last Name."
+Start with a professional greeting, such as: "Dear Mr./Mrs./Ms. Last Name."
 Make a point to personalize the greetings.

 Begin your email by thanking the employer for the job offer and expressing your excitement about the opportunity.
-Here's an example:
+Here is an example.

 "Dear [Hiring Manager's Name],

-Demonstrating a positive attitude from the onset shows appreciation for the job offer and eagerness for the role, fostering a constructive rapport with the employer and increasing the chances of a positive response.
+This demonstrates a positive attitude from the onset and shows appreciation for fostering a constructive rapport with the employer and increasing the chances of a positive response.
+If you are in a current role, you might skip this part and present your argument.

-Once you've conveyed your appreciation, articulate why you are a valuable asset and merit a higher salary.
-This may stem from your qualifications, expertise, previous achievements, educational background, or other pertinent factors.
+Articulate why you are a valuable asset and merit a higher salary, which may stem from your qualifications, expertise, previous achievements, educational background, or other relevant factors.

 "While I am excited about the offer, I wanted to discuss the possibility of adjusting the starting salary to align with my experience and skills.
 With [number of years] experience in [industry or relevant job field], I am confident I can bring a unique perspective and valuable contributions to this company.
 Additionally, my [relevant degree/certification] demonstrates my commitment to the field and my dedication to growing my skills."